maciekolejnik/webppl-cognitive-agents/READMEQEST.md

 webppl examples/trustgame/src/simulations.wppl --require . --require examples/trustgame -- --experiment 1 --log 1
 ```
 (I included ```--log 1``` as otherwise A LOT of output is produced)
-This might take a few minutes as it simulates the execution twenty times
+This might take 10 minutes or so as it simulates the execution twenty
+times
 for each belief configuration and there are five different belief
 configurations.
 In the unlikely scenario that this takes too long to
 run, passing ```--reps 10``` (or substitute 10 with an even smaller